beego/beedoc/en-US/mvc/controller/xsrf.md

 One of the common solutions to prevent XSRF is to record an unpredictable cookie for each user and each request (POST/PUT/DELETE) must have this cookie.
 If the cookie doesn't match, the request is probably a forged request.

-Beego has built in XSRF protection.
-If you want to use it, you can either `enablexsrf` in your configuration file:
+Beego has built-in XSRF protection.
+If you want to use it, you can either set `enablexsrf = true` in your configuration file:

     enablexsrf = true
     xsrfkey = 61oETzKXQAGaYdkL5gEmGeJJFuYh7EQnp2XdTP1o
-    xsrfexpire = 3600
+    xsrfexpire = 3600 // set cookie expire in 3600 seconds, default to 60 seconds if not specified

 or enable it in main enter function:

     beego.EnableXSRF = true
     beego.XSRFKEY = "61oETzKXQAGaYdkL5gEmGeJJFuYh7EQnp2XdTP1o"
-    beego.XSRFExpire = 3600  //过期时间，默认60秒
+    beego.XSRFExpire = 3600

-With XSRF enabled Beego will set a cookie `_xsrf` (expire in 60 seconds by default) for every user.
+With XSRF enabled, Beego will set a cookie `_xsrf` for every user.
 If this cookie doesn't exist in a `POST`, `PUT`, or `DELETE` request, Beego will refuse the request.
 If you enabled XSRF protection, you need to add a field to provide `_xsrf` value to every form.
 You can directly use `XsrfFormHtml()` in the template to set it.

 We also set the global expiration time by `beego.XSRFExpire`.
 We can still change it in controllers for some particular logic: